News / Analysis

-Gold is up 0.39%, and Bitcoin overnight shot past the 12K resistance level as equities reacted favourably to relief bill optimism.
+Gold is up 0.39%, and Bitcoin overnight shot past the 12K The price level that traders believe represents the highest value an asset will reach before reversi... level as equities reacted favourably to relief bill optimism.

 Intel is down 2.11% after the US government approved the $9bn sale of its memory chip unit.
 And Volkswagen is down 0.86% after announcing it was seeking to sell its Ducati motorcycle brand.

-Google was up 1% yesterday and another per cent after hours despite the US Justice Department’s launch of an anti-trust lawsuit claiming the company had used its market size to quash rivals.
+Google was up 1% yesterday and another per cent after hours despite the US Justice Department’s launch of an anti-trust lawsuit claiming the company had used its A location or entity where people and entities can negotiate and trade assets of value. size to quash rivals.
 If successful, the suit could lead to the company’s breaking up – a step not taken since the breaking up of the Bell System in 1974.